aaditkamat/calendar/README.md

 the duration between two dates right from your terminal?
 Well, wait no more because this CLI utility provides you with just that!

-Right now, the project's still a WIP, but I hope to add these two features soon.

 ## Setup

 1. Fork this repository and clone it.